Amla (INDIAN GOOSEBERRY) Overview Information

 Amla (INDIAN GOOSEBERRY) Side Effects & Safety

-Indian gooseberry seems safe for most people when consumed in amounts found in foods.
-There isn’t enough information to know if it is safe for in medicinal amounts, which are larger.
+Indian gooseberry seems LIKELY SAFE for most people when consumed in amounts found in foods.
+There isn’t enough information to know if it is safe for use in larger medicinal amounts.

 Amla (INDIAN GOOSEBERRY) Dosing